 We bought a small house in the town in October 1989.
 A year after that I went through the pain of losing my mum to cancer.
 The writings on life after death helped me to cope with that very challenging time.
 We settled well in Shrewsbury and made lots of friends and I eventually went back to work in playgroups and nurseries.
 There was one other Bahá’í in the town, Chris Kamutikaoma, but within a few years, more had joined us and we were able to form an assembly.
 It was wonderful to be joined by Lou and Zoe Turner and Zoe’s daughter Anisa.
 There were lots of other Bahá’ís scattered across Shropshire, all with young families.
 For a long time we had children’s classes at the home of Bob and Tina Griffith and later we hired a classroom in a school in Shrewsbury.
 It was a happy and dynamic community with many active believers in neighbouring Telford too.

-In 1996 our third son, Kian, was born and the following year we left Shrewsbury for Saipan, part of the Mariana islands in the Pacific Ocean.
+In 1996 our third son was born, and the following year we left Shrewsbury for Saipan, part of the Mariana islands in the Pacific Ocean.
 Sohrab’s brother and his American wife Sohale, and Jeanne Samari with their children, had pioneered there a couple of years earlier.
 Sohrab got a job right away in an architect’s office and the children settled into school.
 We ended up staying for about nine months.
 I have so many beautiful memories from that time, picking up the local children and taking them to Bahá’í classes, the simple hut that served as a Bahá’í centre, the bonfires and barbecues on holy days.
 Various family reasons and visa difficulties brought us back to the UK where we resumed our life in Shrewsbury and I returned to work in a school.

 In 2004 when the Ruhi courses were being rolled out, Sohrab went to Cranmore Tower (with immense gratitude to Farhad Shabahrami for facilitating) to study them intensively in order that he could become a tutor for our area.
 We started a neighbourhood children’s class about this time which was very successful.
 We continue to tutor, hold devotionals, feasts and holy days and are involved in local interfaith activities and SACRE.